trinodb/trino.io/_posts/2020-10-01-intro-developer-advocate.md

 While I have hopefully convinced you all of my mission here.
 I can’t accomplish any of this in a vacuum.
 The whole point of my work starts and ends with all of you.
 I look forward to speaking with and one day post COVID-19, meeting you all at meetups and conferences.
-For now virtual meetups and [Twitch](https://www.twitch.tv/prestosql) are a great start.
-If you have ideas or want to reach out to introduce yourself, you can find me on [Slack](/slack.html) or [Twitter](https://twitter.com/bitsondatadev).
+For now virtual meetups and the Presto Community Broadcast are a great start.
+If you have ideas or want to reach out to introduce yourself, you can find me on
+[Slack](/slack.html) or [Twitter](https://twitter.com/bitsondatadev).

 Thanks for reading this and being a part of this community.
 One last thing to